apache/spark/python/docs/source/user_guide/sql/python_data_source.rst

 If the data source has low throughput and doesn't require partitioning, you can implement SimpleDataSourceStreamReader instead of DataSourceStreamReader.

+One of simpleStreamReader() and streamReader() must be implemented for readable streaming data source.
+And simpleStreamReader() will only be invoked when streamReader() is not implemented.

 This is the same dummy streaming reader that generate 2 rows every batch implemented with SimpleDataSourceStreamReader interface.

 :meth:`pyspark.sql.datasource.SimpleDataSourceStreamReader.initialOffset` should return the initial start offset of the reader.